-Top 5 4th Quarter Trades of Fl - GuruFocus.com
+Top 5 4th Quarter Trades of FL - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Russell 1000 Index Fund has a price-earnings ratio of 19.88 and a price-book ratio of 3.73.
+In terms of valuation, SPDR Portfolio S&P 500 Growth ETF has a price-earnings ratio of 20.07 and a price-book ratio of 6.09.

-The guru established a new position worth 371,983 shares in ARCA:VEU, giving the stock a 24.28% weight in the equity portfolio.
-Shares traded for an average price of $49.27 during the quarter.
+The guru established a new position worth 468,477 shares in ARCA:PSQ, giving the stock a 0.81% weight in the equity portfolio.
+Shares traded for an average price of $13.34 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Flower City Capital reduced their investment in ARCA:SCHF by 313,122 shares.
-The trade had a 9.58% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $31.39.
+During the quarter, FLAGSHIP HARBOR ADVISORS, LLC bought 24,027 shares of ARCA:DIA for a total holding of 27,494.
+The trade had a 0.8% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $316.85.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Schwab International Equity ETF has a price-earnings ratio of 12.71 and a price-book ratio of 1.54.
+In terms of valuation, SPDR Dow Jones Industrial Average ETF has a price-earnings ratio of 18.48 and a price-book ratio of 3.87.

-Flower City Capital reduced their investment in ARCA:VOO by 26,134 shares.
-The trade had a 8.85% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $363.71.
+During the quarter, FLAGSHIP HARBOR ADVISORS, LLC bought 214,967 shares of ARCA:SPSB for a total holding of 225,177.
+The trade had a 0.73% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $29.58.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.